BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 #### Ondemand fallback

-We didn’t have ondemand fallback for a year and it went well.
+We didn’t have on-demand fallback for a year and it went well.

-Then, all our instance types (+10) went InsufficientInstanceCapacity at the same time.
+Then, all our instance types (+10) went _InsufficientInstanceCapacity_ at the same time.
 We could only work around with a manual ASG we have from our first days on Kubernetes at AWS, on which we could launch on-demand instances.

 Now, we’re using cluster-autoscaler with the expander: Priority to automatically fallback on lower priority ASGs (see above Scalability/Cluster-autoscaler).

-It takes us around 10mn to start a node when all our instances are InsufficientInstanceCapacity.
+It takes us around 10mn to start a node when all our instances are _InsufficientInstanceCapacity_.
-There are other mechanisms that directly detect InsufficientInstanceCapacity on an ASG, so we don’t have to wait 5mn before moving on to the next one.
+There are other mechanisms that directly detect _InsufficientInstanceCapacity_ on an ASG, so we don’t have to wait 5mn before moving on to the next one.
 We’re thinking about implementing them, but they’re not really compatible with cluster-autoscaler right now.

-As of today, we have two ASGs per application group, as SPOT, and also two ASGs as ondemand automatic fallback.
+As of today, we have two ASGs per application group, as Spot, and also two ASGs as on-demand automatic fallback.

 #### Draino and node-problem-detector

-The problem came when downscaling : cluster-autoscaler removes the least used node, whether it’s a SPOT or an ondemand instance.
+The problem came when downscaling : cluster-autoscaler removes the least used node, whether it’s a Spot or an on-demand instance.

 We found ourselves with a lot of on-demand nodes after load peaks and they stayed.

 We were already using node-problem-detector, so we added draino, to detect if an instance is an on-demand and try to remove it when it’s so.
 Draino waits for 2h after the node is launched before trying to remove it.

-Since then, we use on-demand only when there’s no SPOT left and only for a few hours.
+Since then, we use on-demand only when there’s no Spot left and only for a few hours.

-We can see on this graph, that we added automated ondemand fallback and we never stopped having on-demand instances, until we added draino:
+We can see on this graph, that we added automated on-demand fallback and we never stopped having on-demand instances, until we added draino:
 ![nodes per lifecycle](/images/posts/2020-12-08-three-years-running-kubernetes/Screenshot-from-2020-12-09-08-32-43.png)

-#### SPOT Tips
+#### Spot Tips

-* You need to be in an “old” AWS region to have a large number of SPOT available.
+* You need to be in an “old” AWS region to have a large number of Spot available.
 I.E: Consider eu-west-1 instead of eu-west-3,
 * Use the maximum number of instance types possible.
 A dozen is barely enough,
-* Do not use SPOT on a single AZ,
+* Do not use Spot on a single AZ,
 * Prepare yourself to large reclaims, dozens at a time,
-* Configure and test your ondemand fallback
+* Configure and test your on-demand fallback

 ### Kube-downscaler